-Supermarkets and hypermarkets are continuing to grow in numbers and expanding to second tier cities.
+Supermarkets and hypermarkets continue to grow in number and expand to second tier cities.
 The demand for premium groceries is also growing in the Klang Valley, and premium supermarkets have an increasing presence with more players and outlets in recent years.
 Foreign-owned retailers operating locally include Tesco, Dairy Farms International (owns Giant, Cold Storage, Jason and Mercato), and Aeon.
-United Arab Emiratesbased supermarket chain Lulu Group plans to open 10 halal-only hypermarkets across Malaysia, investing \$200 million for the first five hypermarkets to be in operation in 2016.
-Supermarkets and hypermarkets will continue to see the fastest growth over the next three years.
-These retail stores provide good venues for imported products and access to the middle and high-income sophisticated consumers.
+United Arab Emirates-based supermarket chain Lulu Group plans to open 10 halal-only hypermarkets across Malaysia, investing \$200 million for the first five hypermarkets to be in operation in 2016.
+Consumer lackluster demand from the implementation of Goods and Services Tax (GST) had dampened Lulu Group expansion plans.
+To date the group only has one hypermarket in the city center.
+These retail stores provide good venues for imported products and access to the middle and high-income